agaszmurlo/bdg-sequila/docs/source/benchmarking/benchmarking.rst

 Performance tests description
 #############################
-In order to evaluate our range join strategy we ran a number of tests using both one-node and a Hadoop cluster installation.
-In that way we were able to analyze both vertical (by means of adding computing resources such as CPU/RAM to one machine) as well as horizontal (by means of adding resources on multiple machines) scalability.
+In order to evaluate our range join strategy we have run a number of tests using both one-node and a Hadoop cluster installations.
+In that way we were able to analyze both vertical (by means of adding computing resources such as CPU/RAM on one machine) as well as horizontal (by means of adding resources on multiple machines) scalability.

 The main idea of the test was to compare performance of SeQuiLa with other tools like featureCounts and genAp that can be used to compute the number of reads intersecting predefined genomic intervals.
-It is by no means one of the most commonly used operations in both DNA and RNA-seq data processing, most notably in gene differential expression and CNV-calling. featureCounts performance results have been treated as a baseline.
+It is by no means one of the most commonly used operations in both DNA and RNA-seq data processing, most notably in gene differential expression and copy number variation-calling. featureCounts performance results have been treated as a baseline.
 In order to show the difference between the naive approach using the default range join strategy available in Spark SQL and SeQuiLa interval-tree one, we have included it in the single-node test.